-How can I open a Microsoft .wps or Works file in Word?
+How to open a Microsoft .wps or Works file in Word

-Once this file has been downloaded follow the steps listed below.
+Once these files are downloaded, follow the steps listed below.

-- After the file appears to have run open Microsoft Word.
+- After installing both files, open Microsoft Word.

-- Browse to the location of the Works file you want to open and open the file.
+- Browse to the location of the Works file you want to open, select the file, then click Open.

-Depending on how the Microsoft Works file was created and is formatted, in some situations you may be able to open the file but it will look strange because the formatting was not converted properly.
+Depending on the Microsoft Works file, it may look strange because formatting is not converted correctly.
 If this occurs, try opening the file as a different Works version.
-If this does not work, unfortunately you'll have to manually change the formatting in Word if you want for it to appear correctly.
+If this does not work, you'll have to change the formatting manually in Word if you want it to display correctly.

 Saving the file as a Word file